 Failing to comply with any of the regulations or directives associated with the CRA and NPSv is a breach of security and will be investigated as such.
 While an investigation is in progress, any persons reasonably believed to be involved will have their RAIC and AVOP suspended.
-Upon conclusion of the investigation the RAIC and AVOP may be returned and / or a Notice of Violation issued.
+Upon conclusion of the investigation the RAIC and AVOP may be returned and / or a Notice of Violation issued or further sanctions imposed.